Insurance is a challenging industry in which it’s hard to succeed.

 - You prefer email and text messaging, but business still gets done over the phone.
 You have to be an effective cold caller.

 - Your tone, pace, and inflection are being assessed.
 Your prospect is going to want to confirm that you actually get what you’re talking about.

 - Your prospect listens carefully to see if you’re the right option as their insurance provider.
 No time to craft the perfect response here!
 Be quick on your feet to provide value.

 It’s as simple as this: Great sales reps focus on multiple skills to be successful.
 Are you up for the challenge?
-Apply these skills to start kicking butt in your insurance sales and get your career on track.
-Ready to take off and be the damn good insurance sales agent you are?
+Apply these skills to boost your insurance sales and get your career on track.
+Need more tips on making a good insurance sales agent?
 Check out the ultimate playbook that’ll help increase your sales with the right strategies.